ds5110/project-spring24-hueyyt/README.md

   ** Estimate!!Total!!Total civilian noninstitutionalized population	Disability Characteristics

 * Members of a racial or ethnic minority group
-  ** Data profiles: ['DP05_0072E', 'DP05_0073E', 'DP05_0080E', 'DP05_0081E', 'DP05_0082E', 'DP05_0083E', 'DP05_0084E', 'DP05_0085E']
-  _(def)_ The population who identify as a race other than White alone or as Hispanic or Latino of any
+  * _(def)_ The population who identify as a race other than White alone or as Hispanic or Latino of any race
-    race

-    Below is an overview of the population data about members of a racial or ethnic minority group.
+  * _(data source)_ American Community Survey B01001(Sex by Age) 2022 5-Year Estimates Detailed Tables

 * Rural residents
-    _(def)_ The rural population, as defined by the Digital Equity Act of 2021, is the population living outside of cities and towns with more than 20,000 residents or living outside larger cities and towns with more than 50,000 residents and their surrounding urban areas.
+  * _(def)_ The rural population, as defined by the Digital Equity Act of 2021, is the population living outside of cities and towns with more than 20,000 residents or living outside larger cities and towns with more than 50,000 residents and their surrounding urban areas.

-    Below is an overview of the population data about rural residents in 2020 Demographic and Housing Characteristics Table.
+  * _(data source)_ [Digital Equity Act of 2021](https://www.census.gov/programs-surveys/community-resilience-estimates/partnerships/ntia/digital-equity.html) 2022 State Data, 2019 County and Census Tract Data, and American Community Survey P2(Urban and Rural) 2020 Congressional District Summary File

-* Individuals with a language barrier, including those who are English learners or have low literacy levels ** Detailed table: B06007_005M, B06007_008E
+* Individuals with a language barrier, including those who are English learners or have low literacy levels
-  ** B06007_005M: Margin of Error!!Total:!!Speak Spanish:!!Speak English less than "very well"
-  ** B06007_008E: Estimate!!Total:!!Speak other languages:!!Speak English less than "very well"
-  _(def)_ English learners or have low literacy levels.
-English learners are defined as individuals who
-    speak a language other than English at home and speak English less than “very well.”
+  * _(def)_ English learners or have low literacy levels.
+English learners are defined as individuals who speak a language other than English at home and speak English less than “very well.”

-    Below is an overview of the population data about individuals with a language barrier.
+  * _(data source)_ [Digital Equity Act of 2021](https://www.census.gov/programs-surveys/community-resilience-estimates/partnerships/ntia/digital-equity.html) 2022 State Data

-* Individuals living in households with incomes not exceeding 150 percent of the poverty level ** Subject table: S1701_C01_040E
+* Individuals living in households with incomes not exceeding 150 percent of the poverty level
-  ** Estimate!!Total!!Population for whom poverty status is determined!!ALL INDIVIDUALS WITH INCOME BELOW THE FOLLOWING POVERTY RATIOS!!150 percent of poverty level
-    _(def)_ Households with income no more than 150 percent of the federal poverty threshold.
+  * _(def)_ Households with income no more than 150 percent of the federal poverty threshold.
-    Below is an overview of the population data about individuals with incomes not exceeding 150 percent of the poverty level.
+  * American Community Survey S1701(Poverty Status in the Past 12 Months) 2022 5-Year Estimates Subject Tables

-## Implement
+## Data processing

+### INFA (infrastructure/adoption)
 In order to print the INFA results, use command:
 ```
 make -f data